TakanoriHarashima/DNA_NP_motor_simulation/README.md

 SUMMERIZE = True # Output rough summary of the simulation
 ```

-Here is the parameter set to reproduce the data for the simulation-based fitting shown in Supplementary Fig. 11-16.
+Here is the parameter set for the simulation-based fitting shown in Supplementary Fig. 11-16.
 ```
 # Basic parameters
 globalfol = r'Directory\to\perform\DNAmotor\simulation'